aslamdoctor/jQuery.mapmarker/README.txt

 1. latitude - latitude of the location
 2. longitude - longitude of the location
 3. icon - a custom icon to display on map as marker (16 x 16 pixels size)
 4. baloon_text - a Text to display in a Baloon on map when clicked on that specific Marker.
 You can also use this text in HTML format.
+Make sure you use single quotes(') only for HTML format baloon text.

 Additionally, there are 2 more options which you can set on Map.
 1. zoom - to set default zoom level of the Map.
 Increase the value to zoom-in & Decrease the value to zoom-out